 DDPHE appreciates the service of the Board, the ongoing work of Kiewit to be responsive to community and DDPHE input, and the community members who participated in the process.

 Kiewit is reconstructing a 10-mile stretch of I-70 between I-25 and Chambers Road, adding one new express toll lane in each direction, removing an aging 55-year old viaduct, lowering the interstate between Brighton and Colorado Boulevards, and placing a four-acre park over a portion of the lowered interstate.

-The variance request and associated exhibits are available for review here:
+The variance request, associated exhibits, department recommendation and Final Board Ruling are available for review here:

 On September 6, 2018, the Denver Department of Public Health & Environment Board ruled that the initial variance for this work be approved with the recommendations provided by DDPHE and an amended duration of 12 months (instead of the 52-month timeframe being requested).
 As part of the approval of the variance, DDPHE agreed to monitor noise levels in the construction area and provide monthly updates to the Board on the project.

 You can view the original noise variance request for the Central 70 Project considered by the Board in September 2018 and other associated documents here.

 On August 8, 2019 the Board voted to extend the noise variance for another 12 months.